Dwipasca/go-crud-database/README.md

 - _`user`_

   - as a user, I can login and register

+- _`member & admin`_

-  - as a member, I can update and delete data user
+  - as a member or admin, I can see detail data user by id

+- _`admin`_
-  - as a member, I can see all data users
+  - as a admin, I can see all data users
-  - as a member, I can see detail data users by id
+  - as a admin, I can update and delete data user

 ## Third Libs I used